Back to the Feature: Classical 3D Features are (Almost) All You Need for 3D Anomaly Detection: An Empirical Investigation of 3D AD S

 \subsection{Implementation Details}

-Unless otherwise stated, results in the paper downsample the original point clouds and RGB images to 224.
-Downsampling the point clouds is done by downsampling the organized point cloud (i.e. image downsampling) with nearest-neighbor interpolation, the RGB images are downsampled using bicubic interpolation.
-When working with unorganized point clouds, the organized point cloud is reshaped from $n\times m \times 3$ into $n \cdot m \times 3$.
-For depth images, the $Z$ channel of the organized point cloud is used.
-We use $28\cdot28=784$ patches (features) per sample, with varying feature dimensions based on the representations used.
-If the representation is extracted at a different resolution, average pooling is used to match $28\cdot28=784$.
-For method-specific details see App.~\ref{app:method_impl}.
+Unless otherwise stated, the original point clouds and color images are downsampled to $224 \times 224$.
+For point clouds, we downsample the \textit{organized} point cloud (i.e. image downsampling) using nearest-neighbor interpolation, the color images are downsampled using bicubic interpolation.
+For \textit{unorganized} point clouds, we reshape the \textit{organized} point cloud from $n\times m \times 3$ into $n \cdot m \times 3$.
+We use the $Z$ channel of the \textit{organized} point cloud as our depth map.
+We extract $28\cdot28=784$ patches (features) from each sample, the feature dimension varies based on the representations used.
+When the representation is extracted at a different resolution, we use average pooling to match $28\cdot28=784$.
+For nonsquare classes (i.e. \textit{rope} and \textit{tire}), we pad the color and 3D images with zeros.
+For PointNeXt, we use the PointNeXt-XL architecture pre-trained on S3DIS \cite{s3dis} with a segmentation objective.
+We report the results on area1 as it performs best.
+For further details see App.~\ref{app:method_impl}.

-Following the discussion in Sec.~\ref{sec:3d_util} on the preprocessing potential, we developed a short preprocessing protocol to handle such cases.
-First, the background plane is estimated using RANSAC \cite{ransac} on the 3D locations of image boundary points.
-Once removed, a connected-components step ensures outliers and areas far from the plane are not kept.
-This process is illustrated by Fig.~\ref{fig:preprocessing}.
-A final preprocessing step includes changing the aspect ratio of two nonsquare classes (i.e. \textit{rope} and \textit{tire}).
-Unless otherwise stated, our results in the paper use this preprocessing pipeline.
-For a full discussion on the benefits it holds, see Sec.~\ref{sec:discussion}.
-For implementation details see App.~\ref{app:preprocessing_impl}.